Shangri-La Dialogue: 2020s

 The 19th SLD, which was originally scheduled for 5–7 June 2020, was postponed to 2021 due to the COVID-19 pandemic in Singapore.
 It was further postponed to 2022 as the pandemic was still ongoing in Singapore.

-The 19th SLD was held on 10-12 June 2022 after a two-year hiatus.
-Japan's Prime Minister, Fumio Kishida, was a keynote speaker, while the Minister of National Defense for China, General Wei Fenghe, addressed and was questioned by an audience over China’s vision for regional order.
+The 19th SLD was held on 10–12 June 2022 after a two-year hiatus.
+Japan's Prime Minister, Fumio Kishida, was a keynote speaker, while State Councillor and Minister of National Defense for China, General Wei Fenghe, addressed and was questioned by an audience over China's vision for regional order.
 Representatives from 42 countries which included 37 ministerial-level delegates and more than 30 senior defence officials attended the summit.
 Ukraine President Volodymyr Zelenskyy made a virtual address to the Summit on 11 June.

+The 21st SLD was held in Singapore from 31 May–2 June 2024.

 Format

 Plenary sessions

 Each summit typically is opened by a keynote address, historically given by a prominent Singaporean figure.
 Beginning in 2009, a head of state or head of government has delivered the keynote address.
 Australian Prime Minister Kevin Rudd in 2009, the President of the Republic of Korea Lee Myung-Bak in 2010, and Malaysian Prime Minister Dato' Sri Najib Tun Razak in 2011 respectively delivered the opening speech.
 Five plenary sessions are held across the remaining two days of the summit where all participants are expected to be present.
 These on-record sessions are usually led by a minister only and the press are invited to report on them.
 By 2006, plenary speaking slots are allocated only to ministers from a delegation.